MT Mugello: amazing value all-rounder budget helmet

 However there’s a lot of spec to be had for that low price point – especially when you consider it’s got a decent Pinlock-ready visor and lots of other bells and whistles that you’ll find on much more expensive helmets such as quick-release visor and channeled ventilation system.

-Couple that with MT’s reputation for producing helmets that perform well in the SHARP safety helmet testing labs and the Mugello suddenly seems to be a lot of a bargain.
+Couple that with the Mugello’s excellent 4 star safety score from the SHARP safety helmet testing labs and the Mugello suddenly seems to be a lot of a bargain.

 So if you’re on a tight budget but after decent protection and a very usable helmet, then at this amazing price point, the MT Mugello is practically a steal.